DakotaPride/create-garnished/README.md

 The crushing recipe for **Garnished Compound** has been adjusted once more to only bear a base total of 4 compounds alongside a 10% chance of 2 additional compounds.

-The compacting recipe for **Solidified Garnish Blocks** has also been changed, requiring 3 sugar/sugarcane instead of the original 2, alongside now requiring 1 **Salt Compound**.
+Both compacting recipes for the **Solidified Garnish Block** have been changed.
+- [From compound] 1x Water (bucket), 1x Garnish Compound, 1x Salt Compound, 2x Sugar
+- [From liquid] 1x Liqiufied Garnish (bucket), 1x Salt Compound, 2x Wheat

 An additional nut will be added, **Hazelnuts**!
 While I wasn't planning on adding any more nuts, I felt that since this was an overhaul update, I might as well also look at community suggestions.
 Over here on Github, there aren't many suggestions currently circulating, if any.
 However, almost a week ago **Create: Garnished** was put into the spotlight on **[Dejojo's Channel](https://www.youtube.com/@dejojotheawsome)** (for those who may not know, the entire reason that this mod exists, is because of a stupid debacle that happened on a live stream of his).
 So I looked through the comments on the video and saw a decent few people enjoy the idea of hazelnuts being added that could be used in an alternative chocolate recipe.